eclipse-sumo/sumo.website/content/conference.md

 <summary>About the Speaker</summary>
 Being a physicists by training, I have worked in transport for over 30 years, focusing strongly on modelling and simulation.
 I started out working with cellular automata as traffic simulation tools, but I have also touched most of the pillars of the 4-step algorithm, i.e. on travel demand, traffic assignment, traffic signal control, and assessment (mostly emissions).
 Recently, I have developed a strong focus on traffic safety, which strongly resonates with modelling and a bit of simulation, but even more so with data analysis.
 While I have written some papers myself, I have done more work reviewing and improving the work of others, including the students of my classes at TU Berlin and elsewhere.
 </details>

 ---

+# Workshops

+During the conference, a series of workshops will take place in dedicated rooms alongside the main program.
+These sessions offer participants the opportunity to engage more deeply with specific topics in a smaller, interactive setting.

+## Digital Twins and Traffic Management in Cities

+This 2-hour workshop explores the potential of Digital Twins in urban traffic management.
+Participants will learn how real-time data integration and simulation models enable more adaptive, data-driven mobility systems.
+Interactive demonstrations highlight smart city case studies that use Digital Twins to optimise traffic flow, reduce environmental impact, and enhance safety.
+The session concludes with a discussion on technical challenges, scalability, and future directions within the SUMO ecosystem - defining practical next steps for intelligent urban mobility.

+## Navigating Complexity: Leveraging SUMO for Traffic Planning at Major Events

+Large-scale events create complex interactions between vehicular traffic and pedestrian flows that require holistic planning tools.
+This workshop explores the added value of coupling SUMO with JuPedSim to simulate both road networks and crowd dynamics simultaneously.
+We will discuss specific needs, data requirements, and pitfalls faced by authorities, event organizers, and transport providers in this context.
+Through interactive discussion, participants will collaboratively define best practices for using multi-modal simulation in approval workflows and operational planning.

+## Simulating Connected and Automated Mobility

+Connected and Automated Mobility (CAM) relies on advanced and interoperable simulation frameworks to evaluate communication, cooperation, and automated driving functions in realistic traffic scenarios.
+This workshop presents current developments and applications based on Eclipse MOSAIC, Eclipse SUMO, Eclipse ADORe, as well as specialized CAM use cases implemented with SUMO’s libtraci interface.
+Short impulse talks and live demonstrations by tool developers provide practical insights into architectures, coupling strategies, and communication modeling (e.g., CAMs/CPMs, platooning).
+The session is designed to stimulate exchange between developers and users and to discuss integration strategies and future directions for CAM simulation toolchains.

+---